Information icon

 Get to know the Mounjaro KwikPen

 Using the active ingredient Tirzepatide, the Mounjaro KwikPen is part of a family of new-generation weight loss treatments.
-It’s licenced in the UK for weight loss and maintenance, and studies have shown users can lose up to 22.5% of their starting body weight.
+It’s licenced in the UK for weight loss and weight maintenance, where studies have shown patients can lose up to 25% of their starting body weight.

 Mounjaro KwikPen key facts

-The pen device is designed to allow a person to easily self-inject Mounjaro at home once a week.
+The pen is designed to allow you to easily self-inject Mounjaro at home once a week.
 It’s injected just under the skin with a small, thin needle.
 You can choose to inject in either your stomach area, thigh or upper arm – whichever you prefer.

 Always make sure to read the user instructions and the Patient Information Leaflet that comes with the device.